Rajagopal P. V.: Jan Andolan 2018

-In October 2018, Rajagopal led a march from Gwalior to Morena with around 25,000 people demanding land rights and tribal rights.
-The march was initially planned from Haryana to New Delhi.
-The march occurred in the context of the 2018 Madhya Pradesh Legislative election and some months ahead of the 2019 national elections.
-Political leaders such as Madhya Pradesh Chief Minister Shivraj Singh Chouhan addressed the marchers in Gwalior before their departure, promising to create a committee to address land rights issues.
-According to Ekta Parishad, the marchers were not satisfied with the proposals and decided to proceed with the march.
-In Morena, leaders from the Indian National Congress, the main opposition party, addressed the marchers and promised to satisfy their demands if elected.
-Ekta Parishad indicated that they were satisfied with these commitments and decided to halt the march rather than continue to New Delhi as initially planned.
+In October 2018, Rajagopal led a march of approximately 25,000 people from Gwalior to Morena, demanding land and tribal rights.
+The march was initially planned to extend from Haryana to New Delhi.
+This demonstration took place during the 2018 Madhya Pradesh Legislative Assembly election and several months before the 2019 national elections.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan addressed the marchers in Gwalior before their departure, promising to establish a committee to address land rights issues.
+However, according to Ekta Parishad, the marchers were not satisfied with these proposals and decided to proceed.
+In Morena, leaders from the Indian National Congress, the main opposition party, addressed the marchers, promising to meet their demands if elected.
+Ekta Parishad expressed satisfaction with these commitments, deciding to halt the march in Morena instead of continuing to New Delhi as initially planned.

 Jai Jagat 2020

 In 2015, Rajagopal and Ekta Parishad launched the Jai Jagat 2020 campaign as an international movement for justice and peace, aiming to involve civil society organizations and grassroots communities beyond India and Europe.

-The 2019-2020 Global Peace March (Delhi-Geneva) connected with individuals and organizations beyond Ekta Parishad's usual networks and generated activity in several countries.
+The 2019–2020 Jai Jagat Global Peace March from Delhi to Geneva expanded outreach to new international organizations and established initiatives in multiple countries.

-The March was suspended halfway in Armenia in March 2020 due to COVID-19.
+The march was suspended in Armenia in March 2020 due to the COVID-19 pandemic.
 A few marches to Geneva at the end of September 2020 marked the last significant mobilization under the umbrella of Jai Jagat, outside India.
 Since then, local and regional groups have undertaken initiatives such as organizing marches or cartoon exhibitions.

 Advocacy

-Observers have described Rajagopal's leadership of Ekta Parishad, including the mobilization of tribal peoples, women, and youth, and its advocacy for land reform, as an alternative to violent movements like Naxalism in central rural India.
+Observers have described Rajagopal's leadership of Ekta Parishad, which includes the mobilization of tribal peoples, women, and youth, and its advocacy for land reform, as an alternative to violent movements like Naxalism in central rural India.